-Preliminary analyses of zoospore supply vs. local reproduction showed that the density of sloughing sporophytes with large sporophyll bundles alone exhibited the strongest relationship with zoospore supply (Graham 2000), and therefore only these plants were considered (referred to simply as sloughing sporophytes).
-Preliminary graphical analyses also suggested that the size structure of sloughing sporophytes explained additional among-day variability in zoospore supply (Graham 2000) likely due to size-specific giant kelp mortality rates (Dayton et al. 1992, Graham et al. 1997), and therefore size-specific decreases in the density of sloughing sporophytes.
-Density of sloughing sporophytes therefore was partitioned into five size classes: ≤ 8 stipes, 9-15 stipes, 16-20 stipes, 21-25 stipes, and ≥26 stipes.
-The relationship between zoospore supply and the density of sloughing sporophytes in these five size classes was tested using a forwardstepping sequential regression.
-The explanatory variables were collinear (Table 1), in which case, sequential regression provides more accurate model parameterization and less ambiguous model creation than ordinary multiple regression (Tabachnick and Fidell 1996; M. H. Graham, unpublished manuscript).
-The order (priority) in which individual variables entered the model was fixed prior to the sequential regression analysis and determined by the strength of the partial regression
+An among-day zoospore supply time series was collected at Central by determining average daily zoospore supply on 26 dates in 1999 spanning a period of 262 days (February 28, 1999 to November 16, 1999).
+Three replicate plankton samples were taken on each sampling date; the individual samples were collected 15 minutes apart with the first sample taken between 10-11 am.
+These samples were collected simultaneously with demographic surveys at Central that estimated giant kelp sporophyte size, density, and reproductive output.
+Preliminary analyses showed that the density of sloughing sporophytes with large sporophyll bundles alone exhibited the strongest relationship with zoospore supply (Graham 2000), and therefore only these plants were considered (referred to simply as sloughing sporophytes).
+Preliminary graphical analyses also suggested that size-structure of sloughing sporophytes explained additional among-day variability in zoospore supply (Graham 2000) and thus, density of sloughing sporophytes was partitioned into 5 size classes: ≤ 8 stipes, 9-15 stipes, 16-20 stipes, 21-25 stipes, and ≥ 26 stipes.
+The relationship between zoospore supply and the density of sloughing sporophytes in these 5 size-classes was tested using a forward-stepping sequential regression.
+The explanatory variables were collinear (Table 1), in which case, sequential regression provides more accurate model parameterization and less ambiguous model creation (Tabachnick and Fidell 1996, Graham in review).
+The order (priority) in which individual variables entered the model was rigid and was determined by the strength of the partial regression coefficients for each explanatory variable estimated when all other variables were included in a preliminary model (priorities in decreasing order: ≤ 8 stipes, 9-15 stipes, 21-25 stipes, 16-20 stipes, ≥ 26 stipes).
+By setting a rigid entrance order and recording parameter values, marginal statistics, and P values only when each variable first entered the model, the significance of individual variables did not vary as other collinear variables were added (Graham in review).
+Only significant explanatory variables ($P \leq 0.15$) were retained in the final model (Tabachnick and Fidell 1996).